EXECUTIVE BOARD MEMBERS

 Esmeralda is actively involved in supporting and advocating for improved support and services for military members, veterans, and their families.
 She currently serves as President for California Advisory Council on Military Education, she is a member of LA Veteran Collaboration - Higher Education Working Group, she also serves as a member of Military Friendly Advisory Board and actively participates in national education Consortiums.

-Esmeralda was born and raised in Washington state and currently resides in Long Beach, CA and has two amazing sons Jalen and Christian.
+Esmeralda was born and raised in Washington state and currently resides in San Antonio, Texas and has two amazing sons Jalen and Christian.

 Nathalia Rodrigues is the Military and VA Outreach Representative with National University.
 In this role, Nathalia works with military members, their dependents, and veterans in attaining their educational aspirations.
 Her goal is to also to build meaningful business relationships within the area to unite the military community with applicable resources.

 Prior to joining National University, Nathalia worked for Blugold Beginnings at the UW-Eau Claire.
 She worked with low-income, single-family, and first-generation 5th to 12th graders to inform them about the opportunities that attaining a higher education presents.
 She also had the pleasure of working for Campbell University as a Biology Lab and Teacher's Assistant.

 Nathalia attained her associate's degree from UW-Eau Claire in General Studies, a Bachelor's degree in Health Sciences with a Chemistry minor at Campbell University, and her Master's in Public Health with a concentration in Healthcare Administration at National University.